yezkez10/tp/docs/DeveloperGuide.md

 This edit command will take in a parameter INDEX which is a positive integer which references to the index of doctors shown on the screen.

 Furthermore it will take in information that the specified doctor's information will be changed to.
-This will create a new Doctor Object and transfer over all the information that isnt specified in the edit command to be the same as the original doctor.
+This will create a new Doctor Object and transfer over all the information that isn't specified in the edit command to be the same as the original doctor.

 #### Design consideration: